 Studying the accompanying history file it appears ‘4286/R' has enjoyed routine servicing and sundry repairs and maintenance throughout most of its life, however, after experiencing the heat and fierce sunlight in Australia the paintwork was no longer at its best and it was decided to repaint the car during the ownership of Mr G Hamilton, whilst residing in his collection in Jersey during the 90's.
 The history file also contains various letters and invoices for the period before going to Australia and after returning to the UK in 1988 onwards.
 Indeed, one fastidious owner, who owned the car in 1973/74, kept diaries detailing any work carried out where he travelled on days out and documenting the mileage as he went along.
 These diaries are included with the car and make fascinating reading describing life with an Aston in the early Seventies.

-This DB6 Mk2 Vantage was purchased in May 2000 by John Llewellyn who had been looking for the best factory Mark 2 Vantage he could find.
+The car was then purchased in May 2000 by John Llewellyn, who had been looking for the best factory DB6 Mark 2 Vantage he could find.
 He owned it until 2012 and fastidiously maintained and improved the car over those years.
 There are a number of invoices on file amounting to many thousands of pounds from Aston Engineering including a large one for an engine out refresh during which the engine bay was rewired and tidied and the engine was decarbonised, converted to 'unleaded', and a new clutch and flywheel fitted.
 John used the car sparingly during this period but on a couple of occasions took it down to the Cote d'Azur where it would be parked outside La Mere Germaine in Villefranche-sur-Mer, and greeted with a ripple of applause from the knowledgeable clientele, exposed daily to acres of brightly-coloured 'Supercars'.

 Having decided to move to France in 2012, it was time to move the Aston on and he sold it to our vendor, John Cleland, owner of 'Clelands Volvo', a long established and well-respected dealership in the Scottish Borders.
 However, John is probably better known as a hugely successful Touring Car driver (BTCC Champion 1989 and 1995), global car racer, commentator and TV personality.
 Having access to a vast array of exotic machinery meant that John kept the DB6 for special days out, and consequently only covered a few miles during those years.
 Naturally, it was maintained by his own team of talented auto-engineers.